532910/imagebuilder/README.md

 ## A simple Makefile wrapper for [OpenWrt imagebuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder)

-It's intended to be simple and to use package templates from text files.
+It is a simple tool that uses package templates from text files.

 [Other frontends](https://openwrt.org/docs/guide-developer/imagebuilder_frontends)